rednafi/tcp-port-scanner/README.md

 ## Installation

-You don't need another pip package in your life.
+This is such a trivial program, that I really don't want to waste a good name in PyPI.
 So, if you want to test this out:

 * Clone the repo.